eclipse-sumo/sumo/docs/web/docs/Tools/tls.md

 - Currently, the considered road users (veh.type) include car, truck, trailer, bus, coach, moped, motorcycle, bicycle.
 PCE (Passenger Car Equivalents) is used as flow unit.

-- Synchronizaton of traffic signals:
+- Synchronization of traffic signals:
     This script only deals with the signal timing optimization at one intersection at a time, and does not synchronize the traffic signals across all intersections.
 So, poor results could happen if there is any conflict between signal plans.
 The script [tlsCoordinator.py](#tlscoordinatorpy) can be used to coordinate traffic signals.

 # tls_csv2SUMO.py